 - Foundation Fighting Blindness: The mission of the Foundation Fighting Blindness, Inc. is to drive research that will provide preventions, treatments and cures for people affected by retinitis pigmentosa (RP), macular degeneration, Usher syndrome, and the entire spectrum of retinal degenerative diseases.

 - Guide Dogs for the Blind: Empowering lives through exceptional partnerships between people, dogs and communities.
 Guide Dogs for the Blind envisions a world with greater inclusion, opportunity and independence by optimizing the unique capabilities of people and dogs.

-- Lighthouse International: Since 1905, Lighthouse International has led the charge in the fight against vision loss through prevention, treatment and empowerment.
+- Lighthouse Guild: Since 1905, Lighthouse Guild has led the charge in the fight against vision loss through prevention, treatment and empowerment.

 - Lions Club International: Lions Club International meets the needs of local communities and the world.
 Their 1.35 million members – who perform community service in 208 countries and geographic areas – are different in many ways, but share a core belief: community is what we make it.

 - National Federation of the Blind (NFB): The National Federation of the Blind (NFB) is the oldest, largest, and most influential nationwide membership organization of blind people in the United States.
-Founded in 1940, the NFB advocates for the civil rights and equality of blind Americans, and develops innovative education, technology, and training programs to provide the blind and those who are losing vision with the tools they need to become independent and successful.
+Founded in 1940, the NFB advocates for the civil rights and equality of Americans with blindness.
+The NFB develops innovative education, technology, and training programs to provide people with visual disabilities and those who are losing vision with the tools they need to become independent and successful.

 - Southeastern Guide Dogs: Southeastern Guide Dogs mission is to create and nurture a partnership between a visually impaired individual and a guide dog, facilitating life’s journey with mobility, independence and dignity.